KripKrop72724/Pagasys/README.md

   `PATCH roster-entries/bulk-update` and `DELETE roster-entries/bulk-delete`.
 * `GET roster-entries/overview?start=<YYYY-MM-DD>&days=<N>` returns a grid of entries grouped by employee across the requested date range.
+* Entries falling on holidays in the employee's work calendar are automatically marked with `is_holiday`.
+The companion field `was_holiday` always records if a scheduled date was a holiday, even when `is_holiday` is manually overridden.
+All roster endpoints – single create, `bulk`, policy `bulk-upsert`, and `schedule-range` – populate these flags.
+  Supplying `is_holiday` in any request lets you override the automatic detection while `was_holiday` preserves the original calendar status.

 Example queries: